mitodl/ocw-studio/docs/changing-a-published-course-url.md

 Search on [ocw.mit.edu](https://ocw.mit.edu/search) — results should point to the new URL.

-This may take some time, depending on whenever the indexing in open-discussions/learn happens.
+This may take some time, depending on when the indexing in open-discussions/learn completes.

 ## Step 9 — Remove Old Content from S3